ahmetdiyar1/omron-tester/README.md

 # Run

-If you are on Linux, following commands will start everything needed for development:
+If you are on Linux, following commands will be enough to start everything needed for development:

-1. On first terminal:
+1. On the first terminal:

        ./uidev.service

-2. On second terminal:
+2. On the second terminal:

        ./server.service